LarsErb88/sentiment_analysis_model/README.md

 Install
 --------

-You need a AWS Account.
+You need an AWS account.
 We will be using the [IMDb dataset](http://ai.stanford.edu/~amaas/data/sentiment/)

 More Information